Alcee Hastings: Impeachment matters

 Hastings voted to impeach Texas federal judge Samuel B. Kent on all four counts presented against him on June 19, 2009.

+On March 11, 2010, Hastings took part in the unanimous votes to approve all four articles of impeachment against Federal Judge Thomas Porteous.

-On December 18, 2019, Hastings voted to impeach President Donald Trump.
-On January 13, 2021, he voted to impeach Trump for a second time.
+On October 31, 2019, Hastings joined nearly all Democrats in voting for a resolution directing how several committee should proceed in the then-ongoing impeachment inquiry into President Donald Trump, a Republican.
+On December 18, 2019, he joined nearly all Democrats in voting to impeach Trump.
+On January 13, 2021, he joined all Democrats and ten Republicans in voting to impeach Trump for a second time.

 Objection to the 2000 presidential election

-Hastings and other members of the House of Representatives objected to counting the 25 electoral votes from Florida which George W. Bush narrowly won after a contentious recount.
+Hastings and other members of the House of Representatives objected to counting the 25 electoral votes from Florida, which George W. Bush narrowly won after a contentious recount.
 Because no senator joined his objection, the objection was dismissed by Vice President Al Gore, who was Bush's opponent in the 2000 presidential election.

 Objection to the 2004 presidential election

 Hastings was one of the 31 House Democrats who voted not to count the 20 electoral votes from Ohio in the 2004 presidential election, despite Republican President George W. Bush winning the state by 118,457 votes.
-Without Ohio's electoral votes, the election would have been decided by the U.S. House of Representatives, with each state having one vote in accordance with the Twelfth Amendment to the United States Constitution.
+Without Ohio's electoral votes, the election would have been decided by the U.S. House of Representatives, with each state having one vote per the Twelfth Amendment to the United States Constitution.

 Bid for chairmanship of the House Intelligence Committee

 After the 2006 United States House of Representatives elections, Hastings attracted attention after it was reported that incoming House Speaker Nancy Pelosi might appoint him as head of the House Permanent Select Committee on Intelligence.
 He had support from the Congressional Black Caucus but was opposed by the Blue Dog Coalition.
-Hastings attacked his critics as “misinformed fools.”
+Hastings attacked his critics as "misinformed fools."
 Pelosi reportedly favored Hastings over the ranking Democrat, Jane Harman, due to policy differences and the Congressional Black Caucus's support.
 On November 28, 2006, Pelosi announced that Hastings would not be the committee's chairman, and she later chose Silvestre Reyes (D-TX).
 While Hastings was passed over to chair the committee, he became chair of a subcommittee.
-He told the National Journal, “I am not angry.
+He told the National Journal, "I am not angry.
 At some point along the way, it became too much to explain.
 That is legitimate politics.
-But it’s unfortunate for me.”
+But it's unfortunate for me."